CannyChiu/TechnicalTalentPartnerHub/README.md

 ## **A curated collection of resources to better understand the craft of Talent Acquisition:**
 * [Canny's Tech Recruitment Roadmap.sh](https://roadmap.sh/r/technical-recruitment-roadmap): A curated recruiting learning roadmap for a beginner Technical Recruiter to ramp on R&D recruitment.
 With my switch to the world of HRBP work, I will leave this in maintenance mode for future recruiters to use.
-* [Company Insights](https://craft.co/): Great for talent market intelligence or sourcing.
-It helps a talent individual assess the shape, size, products and competitors using search filters.
-I loved using this tool when I worked on HCM-niche searches.
 * [Acquisitions](https://www.crunchbase.com/): Useful to pulse check the market.
 * [trueup layoffs tracker](https://www.trueup.io/layoffs): I much prefer the data integrity of trueup vs. layoff fyi.
 Trueup hyperlinks the actual articles discussing the layoff news at various companies.
 * [CBRE - Scoring Top Tech Markets](https://www.cbre.com/insights/search-insights-results#q=tech%20talent&sort=relevancy&numberOfResults=9): Great if you're thinking of trying to identify more niche talent pools outside of the big North American cities